 Most business writing is full of jargon.
 In fact, it's written to make the author sound intellegent and expensive.
 I see my role a little differently.

 That's it!
-Whether I'm knocking together 600 words for an article, or 60,000 for a book, my job is to translate complex ideas into plain English.
+Whether I'm knocking together 600 words for an article, or 60,000 for a book, my job is to translate complex ideas and opinions into plain English.
 I tend to write for those who are thinking of starting a business, or who are already running a business.

-The kind of things that I usually write are:
+As for articles and columns, the kind of things that I usually write are:

 Small business explainers: for example, how businesses can manage their cashflow, simple ways to attract new customers, or how to start a business;

 Thought leadership: these will be based on my own experiences, and will provide the reader with food for thought; and

 Opinion pieces: these will be my views on things such as upcoming legislation, changes that affect businesses, or the results of surveys